Skip to main content

 Failure Mode Root Cause Operational Impact Remediation

-Disabled Predicate Pushdown Missing ANALYZE on foreign tables or mismatched column types Full remote table transfer, coordinator OOM, severe latency Run ANALYZE foreign_table;, verify type parity, check EXPLAIN output
+Disabled Predicate Pushdown Missing ANALYZE on foreign tables or mismatched column types Full remote table transfer, coordinator OOM, severe latency Run ANALYZE remote_table;, verify type parity, check EXPLAIN (VERBOSE) for Remote SQL

-Hardcoded FDW Connections Bypassing connection poolers (PgBouncer/Proxy) Rapid max_connections exhaustion, TCP handshake latency spikes Route FDW traffic through a connection multiplexer, tune pool_mode = transaction
+Hardcoded FDW Connections Bypassing Poolers Connecting directly to postgres, skipping PgBouncer/ProxySQL Rapid max_connections exhaustion, TCP handshake latency spikes Route FDW traffic through a connection multiplexer; tune pool_mode = transaction

 Can postgres_fdw automatically push down complex JOIN conditions?
-Only simple equi-joins and basic filters are pushed down by default.
+Only simple equi-joins and basic filter predicates are pushed down by default.
 Complex subqueries, window functions, and non-indexed predicates typically execute locally after full remote table retrieval.
 Always verify pushdown behavior with EXPLAIN (ANALYZE, VERBOSE).

 How do I handle connection timeouts during long-running federated aggregations?
-Increase statement_timeout and tcp_keepalives_idle on both nodes, implement Fallback Routing Mechanisms, and batch results using fetch_size to prevent idle transaction locks.
-For sustained heavy loads, consider materializing intermediate results locally.
+Increase statement_timeout and TCP keepalive parameters on both nodes, batch results using a higher fetch_size, and implement application-level circuit breakers.
+For sustained heavy loads, consider materializing intermediate results locally before the final aggregation.

 Is postgres_fdw suitable for real-time cross-shard analytics?
-For high-frequency real-time workloads, Application-Level Sharding Logic or dedicated distributed databases outperform FDW due to native coordinator-level query planning and reduced serialization overhead.
-FDW is best suited for batch reporting, cross-node joins, and asynchronous aggregation pipelines.
+For high-frequency real-time workloads, application-level sharding or dedicated distributed databases (Citus, CockroachDB) outperform FDW due to native coordinator-level query planning and reduced serialization overhead.
+FDW is best suited for batch reporting, ad-hoc cross-node joins, and asynchronous aggregation pipelines.